topherCantrell/computerarcheology/README.md

 ### Labels in the nav-tree ###

 Code label lines are of the form "SomeLabel:".
-These are processed as plain code lines.
+These are processed as plain code lines by the code tools and by the markdown processor.

 Code labels can be added to the page-navigation tree by adding a comment on the end with one or more "=" marks.
 Use the desired number of "=" to pick the heading level in the navigation tree.
 For instance:

 ```
 PrintChar: ; ==